rsyslog/rsyslog-doc/source/configuration/modules/omrelp.rst

 Peer Places access restrictions on this forwarder.
 Only peers which have been listed in this parameter may be connected to.
 This guards against rouge servers and man-in-the-middle attacks.
-The validation bases on the certficate the remote peer presents.
+The validation is done based on the certficate the remote peer presents.

-The *peer* parameter lists permitted certificate fingerprints.
-Note that it is an array parameter, so either a single or multiple fingerprints can be listed.
+The *peer* parameter lists permitted certificate fingerprints or hostnames.
+Note that it is an array parameter, so either a single or multiple fingerprints or hostnames can be listed.
 When a non-permitted peer is connected to, the refusal is logged together with it's fingerprint.
 So if the administrator knows this was a valid request, he can simple add the fingerprint by copy and paste from the logfile to rsyslog.conf.
 It must be noted, though, that this situation should usually not happen after initial client setup and administrators should be alert in this case.